-Section 2 shows you a summary of your pension benefits as of 31 March 2020.
+Section 2 of your statement provides a summary of your pension benefits on 31 March 2022.

-Here you will find the value of your pension as if you had left the LGPS on 31 March 2020 which would have been preserved and payable unreduced from your Normal Pension Age (NPA).
-Your NPA will be shown later on in the statement.
+Here you will find the value of your pension as if you had left the LGPS on 31 March 2022 which would have been preserved and payable unreduced from your Normal Pension Age (NPA).
+Your NPA will be shown later in the statement.

-The Yearly Pension total = your total yearly pension as at 31 March 2020, including Final Salary (FS) pension (membership up to 31 March 2014) and Career Average Revalued Earnings (CARE) pension (membership from 1 April 2014.)
+The Yearly Pension total = your total yearly pension as of 31 March 2022, including Final Salary (FS) pension (membership up to 31 March 2014) and Career Average Revalued Earnings (CARE) pension (membership from 1 April 2014.)

-2 Your summary of total benefits as at 31 March 2020
+2 Your summary of total benefits on 31 March 2022